LogoOsome

 6 Registered Office Address

-Once you have completed the application form and submitted it, you will receive confirmation that it has been received by Companies House no later than a week.
+Once you have completed the application form and submitted it, you will receive confirmation that it has been received no later than a week.
 It usually takes around 8 to 12 days for a company formation certificate (CFC) to be issued by Companies House after they receive your documents if the process is done via post.
 Online applications receive their confirmation in as little as 24 hours.

 uk-guide-plcs.png

-Next, you will have to provide your annual accounts and documents related to corporate tax returns.
+Next, you will have to provide your annual accounts and company documents related to corporation tax returns.
 Your annual accounts must be filed with HMRC (HM Revenue and Customs) within nine months after the end of the financial year.
 They must show all assets and liabilities of the company every year.

-You must also register for VAT if your turnover is £85,000 unless everything you sell is exempt from VAT.
+You must also register for VAT if your turnover is £90,000 unless everything you sell is exempt from VAT.

 How Much Does It Cost to Set Up a Limited Company?